decode-it/cook/doc/manual/src/basic_example.md

     })
 ...
 ```
 The type of this recipe is `TargetType.Archive` as specified by the second (and optional) argument.
 The third argument is a callback functor, which is called with our recipe.
 This way, we can configure our recipe by means of the variable `r`.
-On the third line, we add all the files for our static library: all files stored under lib and having as extension _"hpp"_ or _"cpp"_ our added as ingredients to our recipe.
+On the third line, we add all the files for our static library: all files stored under lib and having as extension _"hpp"_ or _"cpp"_ are added as ingredients to our recipe.

 > _"**"_ is a globbing expression which means recursing all subfolders.
 Thus _"**.[hc]pp"_ means _recurse all subdirectories and add all files with extension .hpp or .cpp_.
 Not recursing the subfolders can be done by using _*.[hc]pp_